How to Make a Magic Fairy Dust Bottle Necklace

 Now it ‘s time for the Swarovski heart to be added.
 Here I have used a sterling silver wire here, 22 gauge.
 Openings in glass charms can break easily with force, so I carefully run the wire through and create a twist of of two or three swirls, clipping the tail end off with my wire cutters.
 This dabs into wire twisting technique a little bit.
 You could double the wire here, even cage the heart with a wire wrap.

-I want to attach this wire to the jumpring, so I run it through and secure another twist.
+I want to attach this wire to the jump ring, so I run it through and secure another twist.

 Lastly, we string the ribbon through the loop and secure the ends with a knot.
 I then add some fray check to the tips to prevent stray hairs.
 You could go with a clasp or anything on the ends.
 This was an easy solution for the wearer, who puts everything over her head.

 Voila!
 You’re done.
 Now enjoy your little morsel of magic, and don’t hesitate to put your own twist on this.
-Ideas are endless when you think of all the colors of glitter and ribbon, leather, and more.
-Please check back to my site for addded information and links to additional resources.
+Ideas are endless when you think of all the colors of glitter and ribbon, leather, clasps, and more.
+Please check back to my site for added information and links to additional resources.

 Thanks for stopping by!